rust-lang/rfcs/text/0000-color-syntactic-design-pattern.md

 # Rationale, alternatives, and FAQ
 [rationale-and-alternatives]: #rationale-and-alternatives

+## So...what does it ACTUALLY MEAN to say that a keyword `K` "is a color"?

+Answer: nothing.
+It's just an observation of fact! `K` is a keyword that can be applied to blocks and functions and which affects how code can interoperate.

+Longer answer: it suggests that `K` should support the syntaxes and operations described in this RFC.
+Each color is different, so it is possible that a given piece of syntax is not relevant, but you ought to be able to explain why.
+Certainly past experience with colors suggests that over time you will want to be able to use them in all the places identified in the color pattern to allow people to write code naturally.g

+## What about `mut`, is that a color?

+The `mut` keyword does not qualify as a color per the definition in this RFC because it cannot be applied to functions or blocks.
+As such, it's not clear how one would extend `mut` to apply to other locations like traits or closures.

+However, it *is* true that `mut` is part of what often feels like "3 modes" in Rust: `self`, `&self`, and `&mut self`.
+It is possible to imagine creating some sort of color such that e.g. the `Fn`, `FnMut`, and `FnOnce` traits, for example, would be colored variants of a single "callable" trait.

+Another similar split is `Send` vs not `Send`.
+We don't have a keyword for this, but especially in async code it is a very real split.

 ## Why include `🚲K<$T>` syntax?

 Most parts of the color pattern already exist in Rust today or at least in accepted RFCs.
 The `🚲K<$T>` syntax for colored types stands out as the exception.
 It was included in the RFC because it forms an important part of the overall story (witness how prominent it is in the guide section).
 Some members of the lang team felt that, without `🚲K<$T>`, they didn't feel good about the color pattern overall.